openafsfoundation/openafs-workshop.org/_pages/cfp.md

 experience with colleagues in the AFS community.
 Sessions types at the workshop include presentations, panels, tutorials, and roundtable discussions.

+The workshop registration fee will be refunded for speakers.

 ## Why Present

 * **Friendly Audiences**